maansi-g-simformsolutions/Github-User-Data-Project/README.md

 # Github-User-Data-project

- Markup : * Used Github API to get User Data
+ ..* Used Github API to get User Data
-          * Use of useEffect and UseState Hooks
+ ..* Use of useEffect and UseState Hooks
-          * Use of Async Await and fetch API
+ ..* Use of Async Await and fetch API

 # Getting Started with Create React App